e271828e/Flight.jl/docs/notes/design/framework_design.md

 signals may reference bulk data (see §7) provided that data is read-only for the duration of the run. `isbits` is the common case, not the rule.

-### 4.2 Consumers see ports, not groups
+### 4.2 Consumers see ports, not stages

 The port is the addressable unit.
-A component's outputs appear to consumers, GUI and logs as one flat namespace (`dyn.vel`, `dyn.accel.f_c_c`, materializable lazily as a view); which output group computes which port is a scheduling annotation, invisible outside the component.
-Regrouping outputs is a non-breaking change.
+A component's outputs appear to consumers, GUI and logs as one flat namespace (`dyn.vel`, `dyn.f_c_c`, materializable lazily as a view);
+which output stage computes which port is a scheduling annotation, invisible outside the component.
+Moving an output between stages is a non-breaking change.

+**Unlisted ports.** A port may be marked *unlisted* (surface syntax TBD, axis 7): skipped by default in logging and GUI panels, and exempt from unconnected-output warnings.
+Purely presentational — unlisted ports remain connectable and inspectable on request.
+Intended for state published only to feed the component's own dynamics (§5.2), e.g. RNG state.

 ---